How To Motivate Your Church Volunteers – We Can Do It!

 Each church volunteer is an individual and they may respond differently to a range of motivating factors.

-You can check it out here.
+Check it out here.

-As Christians we are called to serve no matter the cost.
+As Christians, we are called to serve no matter the cost.
 However, that does not mean the church should treat people with disrespect or disregard.
-In fact, quite the opposite.

-We must be more sensitive to and considerate of those who are giving of their time and talent to help the church advance its mission and to serve others.
+We must be more sensitive to and considerate of those who are giving of their time and talent to help the church advance its mission and serve others.

 Now let’s take a quick look at nine smart strategies to motivate your church volunteers:

-1. Say “Thank you!”
+1. Say Thank You

-Even though their volunteering comes from a real passion and good heart, your volunteers still want to be appreciated for what they do.
+Even though their volunteering comes from a real passion and a good heart, your volunteers still want to be appreciated for what they do.

 If their efforts are not being recognized, they’re more likely to ditch the cause and become less and less available.